Miley Cyrus has never been 'super consistent.' She told us why that works for her

 "I think I've always admired and somewhat envy people that know just exactly who they are," Cyrus told Morning Edition.
 "I have a couple of friends in my life, they show me pictures of them as a baby, and they look the same.
 You look at pictures of me as a child, and I'm in a Hannah wig, and then I'm making Bangerz … I'm all over the place.
 I've just never really been a super consistent person."

-She said she's tried looking for that consistency only to look back a year later and asked herself "Who was that person?"
+She said she's tried looking for that consistency only to look back a year later and ask herself "Who was that person?"

 That has led to constant musical discovery for Cyrus, and it comes across in Something Beautiful, her latest album released in May, which is getting a deluxe version out today.
 The pop album is a kaleidoscope of genres, like disco, jazz, soul, R&B, and psychedelic, among a few.